yourhead/StacksAPI/_controls/button/index.md

 **The icons labeled "cube" and "cubes" are reserved for Stacks internal use.**

-> Hint: To find the unicode value of a Font Awesome icon click through to the icon's page (e.g. [Birthday Cake icon](http://fortawesome.github.io/Font-Awesome/icon/birthday-cake/)).
-The Unicode value is listed below the icon prevews.  (e.g. Unicode f1fd for Birthday Cake).
+> Hint: To find the Unicode value of a Font Awesome icon click through to the icon's page (e.g. [Birthday Cake icon](http://fortawesome.github.io/Font-Awesome/icon/birthday-cake/)).
+The Unicode value is listed below the icon previews.  (e.g. Unicode f1fd for Birthday Cake).
 You can enter this value directly into a PList editor as a hex value, just enter 0x before the listed value (e.g. type "0xf1fd" in the Xcode PList editor).
 You can also convert that hex value to a regular integer using Calculator.app (e.g. f1fd = 61949).